bekhruzRakhmonov/tk/README.md

 # tk
-Adding students to db and fid student from students / simple version
+Adding students to db and find student from students / simple version

 Installation: